aiven/devportal/docs/products/cassandra/howto/enable-cross-cluster-replication.rst

 On an existing service
 ''''''''''''''''''''''

-Use the `Update service configuration <https://api.aiven.io/doc/#tag/Service/operation/ServiceUpdate>`_ API to modify the configuration of your existing service so that it has CCR enabled.
+Use the `ServiceUpdate <https://api.aiven.io/doc/#tag/Service/operation/ServiceUpdate>`_ API to modify the configuration of your existing service so that it has CCR enabled.
 When constructing the API request, add the ``user_config`` object to the request body and nest the ``service_to_join_with`` field inside it.

 .. important::